Early career pharmacists

 Hospital Pharmacists are increasingly embedded in supportive clinical teams, enabling you to collaborate with other health professionals in general medicine or across specialties such as surgery, oncology or clinical trials.

-Find out how SHPA can help you with pathway to possibilities with our SHPA student brochure and find out more about the world of possibilities available to you in hospital pharmacy with our 8-page booklet and pamphlet.
+Find out how SHPA can help you with pathway to possibilities with our SHPA student brochure.

 Start your hospital pharmacy career